 Also, in an all more multi-cultural environment in Europe due to the increased migration and mobility of persons into the EU, teachers need new approaches and tools for meeting the challenge of providing both inclusive and effective education, without compromising the overall quality and undermining the achievements of the established practices so far.

-The project comprises four distinctive phases:
+The project comprised of four distinctive phases:

-Development of the resources and assessment tools and piloting of the approach with the target-groups in school environment
+Development of the resources and assessment tools and piloting of the approach with the target-groups in school environment.

 Dissemination & Exploitation